 The 30 Best Pizza Places in NYC

-With a menu focused on pinsa, an ancient style of Roman pizza, this Brooklyn spot became a welcome addition to the city’s pizza scene right before the start of NYC’s first lockdown.
-The fior di latte mozzarella that tops every pie is imported from Campania, and they offer a variety of Roman antipasti like carciofi and house marinated anchovies, butter, bread.
+With a menu focused on pinsa, an ancient style of Roman pizza, this Brooklyn spot became a welcome addition to the city’s pizza scene right before the start of the pandemic.
+The fior di latte mozzarella that tops every pie at Bar Camillo is imported from Campania, and they offer a variety of Roman antipasti to start like Carciofi (artichokes with roasted garlic and fresh mint) and Alici Burro (house-marinated anchovies with butter and bread).